 Christmas Island lies 2600 km north-west Australian city of Perth and 360 km south of the island of Java.
 There is mountain peak of volcanic origin, which is located underwater.
 Its steep cliffs rise steeply from the coast to the central plateau, which reaches a maximum height of 361 meters.
 The total area of the island is 135 km².

-The island was discovered by 25th December 1643 by a British captain William Mynors.
+The island was discovered by 25th December 1643 by a British captain William Mynors, hence its name.
 Originally unsettled, but since 1895 there began mining and export of phosphate and thus the island gained its permanent residents.

 The capital of the island's Flying Fish Cove, which was named in honour of the British military ship Flying Fish, it also called The Settlement - "settlement".

 By 1958, Christmas Island was part of the colony of Singapore, in 1958 became the Australian territory.
-The nominal head of government is the British Queen Elizabeth II.
+The nominal head of government is the British King Charles III.
 The island is administered by an administrator appointed by the Governor General of Australia.
 The main power on the island has wielding Consultative Council of the island.

 Text: Maxim Kucer

 Information and warnings on travelling abroad is to be found HERE.